 Instead, link to the content you want to display in your campaign.

 Flash displays animations and graphics on websites, but most email clients block it.

 Instead, try gifs to make your content more engaging.

-If you use a widely unsupported element, you'll need to segment your list by email client, and design for a specific client.
-For example, you might use a background image for AOL Mail subscribers, since AOL Mail supports background image CSS.
+If you use a widely unsupported element, you'll need to segment your audience by email client, and design for a specific client.
+For example, you might use a background image for AOL Mail contacts, since AOL Mail supports background image CSS.